kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 3. **Cloud re-direction via https://devicehelper.cisco.com/device-helper** - ***requires the DHCP server offer a name server to make DNS resolutions***

 ### Step 2.1 - ***DNA Center Discovery***
+Please choose one of the following subsections as the discovery method.

 #### Step 2.1a - ***Option 43 with IOS DHCP Configuration***
 If using the IOS DHCP Server and the Option 43 discovery method is desired then paste the following configuration: